jazzfan2/helper_scripts/README.md

 set as a monochrome Motif/X11 screen-background by the program 'xbackdrop' by Alexander Pampuchin (see https://fastestcode.org/misc.html).

-## menusort.sh
+## menusort.py

-'menusort.sh' calculates how to manipulate the values for the 'positionIndex' resources in ~/.app-defaults/XFile or ~/.Xresources, as to achieve the desired sorting order ('ranking') in the XFile tools-menu.
+'menusort.py' calculates how to manipulate the values for the 'positionIndex' resources in ~/.app-defaults/XFile or ~/.Xresources, as to achieve the desired sorting order ('ranking') in the XFile tools-menu.
 The sequence in which the 'labelString' resources appear is taken by 'menusort.sh' as the basis for the desired ranking.
 The program uses screen-capturing (flameshot) and text-recognition (gocr) in combination with a sorting routine described in the file 'Algorithm correction index-positions toolsmenu.pdf'.

-Known bug: too slow.
-The combination 'menusort3.sh' + 'screenorder3.py' however provides a fast version of the program as an intermediate solution.
-Full conversion of 'menusort.sh' into Python3 is planned.

 ## mount_plugdrives.sh